-From almost any point in Hollywood one only has to look up to spot what I like to call “Tara”.
+From almost any point in Hollywood one only has to look up to spot the property fondly referred to by locals as “Tara”.
 Like the great estate in Gone with the Wind, this towering example of a Southern Antebellum Colonial sited high atop the hills in the shadow of the Hollywood sign makes you long for a mint julep.
-Although not of vintage age and no notorious history yet, it is an extraordinary estate with over 10, 000 sq ft of living space with massive Ionic columns and wrap-around verandas and of course a cozy chapel to atone for your sins.
+Although not of vintage age and no notorious history yet, it is an extraordinary estate with over 10,000 sq ft of living space boasting massive iconic columns, beautiful wrap-around verandas and of course a cozy chapel to atone for your sins.